MartinKarlikov/ReworkingGraphProject/README.md

 - Used to return a list of vertices
 + Now it returns a graph
-The reason can be seen in the general change of representation of the Graph class Also this class is hidden and can only be worked with from the perspective of the Graph class or GraphImp class (not yet reworked)
+The reason can be seen in the general change of representation of the Graph class Contains a iterator to it's list of edges as a member so that the proccess of traversal can be as abastract as possible.
+(Without creating a whole class for that matter.)
+Changes to the container will affect only the members of the class.
+(E.g. the list and it's iterator)

 *Edge class
 Represented as pointers to the two connecting Vertices and weight of the edge.
-Probably the most basic building block so no changes were made
+Probably the most basic building block so no changes were made, except removing a few redundancies.

 *Graph class
 A collection of Vertices representing the graph.
 At the moment that collection is represented by a list.

 Changes in the class:
 - Used to be implemented with the singleton design pattern as the programme had to have one graph opened at a time.
-+ Now it can have more than one instance and two iterators were added to the implementation --Reason - This way we have a way to hide as much as we can the container type (a.k.a the list) that is used for the implementation and also gives us a way to distinguish between the two different types of operations on the graph - traversing or making changes to the graph.
-It also somewhat gives us concurrency over the two iterators as one type of operations does not affect the position of the iterator responsible for the other type of operations.
++ Now it can have more than one instance.
+--Reason - This way we have a way to hide as much as we can the container type (a.k.a the list) that is used for the implementation by giving the chance for subgraphs to be created by different algorithms.
+For the same reason a GraphIterator was added so that we don't implement traversal mechanics in the graph - thus separating concerns.
-All traversal is implemented by using these two iterators so if a decision is made to change the type of container the only place changes will be made are in the data members of the class.

-+ Also one of the iterators is made mutable so that const operations CAN make changes to it as we make no change to the graph itself - a.k.a the logical view of our object so the operation is rightfully const
+The Graph should only change if the way we keep vertices changes.
+Traversal is a different concern and is the only reason for the GraphIterator to change.

+*GraphParser class
+This class is used to load and save graphs to files.
+All work that revolves around saving and loading graphs to files should be delegated to an inastance of this class.

+The two functions that actually save/load graphs are made virtual so that if we want to add different behaviour or state to graphs (be it by representing the with new classes of Edges or Vertices, via inheritance, or more general changes to graphs or sub-classes of graphs) we can change the way they are saved simply by creating sub-classes of GraphParser.
+The reason the functions are hidden and encapsulated in public functions is that we give sub-classes a change to override behaviour not change the interface, which should stay stable.

+*GraphImp class
+All work with graphs should be done by an instance of this class.
+It delegates saving/loading graphs to files to an instance of
+GraphParser and runs Algorithms on the graph ( via the Algorithm class, soon to be added) and changes the Graph only by using the interface of Graph.
+The functions that let us add Vertex or Edge are made virtual with the same reasoning as seen in GraphParser